Dad Rudd, M.P.: Shooting

 It was the smoothest, best-made of the Bert Bailey films.
 In the process of the gradual evolution of the people and the storylines we had set down for these productions, the rawness had gone off the characters.
 There was much less burlesque of the types.
 The story was more modern and believable.

-The movie was partly financed with an guaranteed overdraft of £15,000 from the New South Wales government.
+The movie was partly financed with a guaranteed overdraft of £15,000 from the New South Wales government.

 Release

 Box office

 Dad Rudd, M.P. was a hit at the box office, earning £28,000 and achieving a successful release in Britain.
 However it was generally felt this result was below expectations.
 Hall thought this was due in part to the fact that it was released "when Britain was standing alone under the blitz and all of Europe was aflame.
 It was a grim time for the whole world and a disastrous time for the entertainment industry.
 The theatres in Australia reached their lowest ebb since the depths of the Depression.
 Some suburban houses went dark and many city houses might just as well have been closed for all the good they were doing."

 The drain on material caused by World War II saw Cinesound abandon feature production in June 1940 for the duration of the war.
 They never made another feature film.